Code-Institute-Submissions/beatles/README.md

 ### Media

--   All Images were created by the developer.
+-   All Images were taken from Google images.

+-   All videos were taken from youtube.com.

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor Aaron for his continuous helpful feedback.

 -   Tutor support at Code Institute for their support.